iqiyi/dpvs/README.md

 * `UOA` module to get real UDP client IP/port in `FNAT`.
 * ... and more ...

 We also listed some frequently asked questions in the [FAQ Document](./doc/faq.md).
-It may helps when you run into problems with DPVS.
+It may help when you run into problems with DPVS.

 # Performance Test